-Patek received her A.B. with honors in Biology from Harvard University followed by a Ph.D. in Biology from Duke University.
+Patek is the Heymeyer Professor of Biology and a Bass Fellow at Duke University.
+Patek received an A.B. with honors in Biology from Harvard University followed by a Ph.D. in Biology from Duke University.
 She was then awarded a Miller Postdoctoral Fellowship at UC Berkeley.
+Patek leads a five-university basic research team funded by a Multidisciplinary University Research Initiative (MURI).
+She serves as Associate Chair of Duke's Biology Department (Chair of the EEOB division).
+She is the Deputy-Editor-in-Chief for the Journal of Experimental Biology.
+She is the Director of Muser, which is both a program at Duke and an open source software application that she and others developed to facilitate equitable and transparent access to research experience for students.
 She has received several honors, including a Guggenheim Fellowship, the George A. Bartholomew Award for distinguished contributions to comparative physiology, a Radcliffe Fellowship, a NSF CAREER award, and the Brilliant 10 award from Popular Science magazine.
-Her research has been funded by the National Science Foundation, National Geographic Society, Hellman Family Foundation, Armstrong Fund for Science, Department of Defense, and others.Patek currently leads a Multidisciplinary University Research Initiative (MURI) funded by the Army Research Office.
-She serves as Monitoring Editor for the Journal of Experimental Biology and Associate Editor for the journal Evolution.
-She is Director of the Physical Biology of Organisms consortium as well as for the program Matching Undergraduates to Science and Engineering Research (MUSER).
-Patek is Chair of the Biomechanics Division at the Society for Integrative and Comparative Biology.
-In addition to training graduate and postdoctoral scientists, Patek teaches undergraduate and graduate courses in animal physiology, biomechanics, introductory biology, invertebrate biology and comparative analysis.
-Patek has led an NSF-funded Research Experience for Teachers program for five years which enables teachers to integrate their research experience with curriculum development.
+Her research has been funded by the National Science Foundation, National Geographic Society, Hellman Family Foundation, Armstrong Fund for Science, Department of Defense, and others.Patek is past Chair of the Biomechanics Division at the Society for Integrative and Comparative Biology.
+In addition to training graduate and postdoctoral scientists, Patek teaches undergraduate and graduate courses in animal physiology, biomechanics, introductory biology, invertebrate biology, and comparative evolutionary analysis.
+Patek led an NSF-funded Research Experience for Teachers program for five years which enables teachers to integrate their research experience with curriculum development.
 The Patek Lab involves high school students and undergraduate summer researchers from around the country through fellowship programs, such as the Army Educational Outreach Program.
 Patek regularly presents her research internationally, through both academic and public lectureships - including a mainstage TED talk.
 The lab's research has been featured in hundreds of media outlets, including the New York Times, National Public Radio (NPR), Canadian Broadcasting Corp (CBC), British Broadcasting Corp (BBC), National Geographic and others.